-If damage or injury is caused by unauthorized building works, the home owner is legally liable, and are unlikely to be covered by their insurance.
-Local councils can order home owners to have unauthorized building works rectified and even to have unauthorized structures demolished.
-Having unapproved building works can adversely affect the marketability and value of the home.
+Did you know that if damage or injury caused by unauthorized building work then the home owner is legally liable?
+And they are unlikely to be covered by their insurance.
+Local councils can order home owners to have unauthorized building works rectified.
+They can even have unauthorized structures demolished.
+Having unauthorised building works can adversely affect the marketability and value of the home.

 In most instances, building works require approval by the local council.
-Once approved the local council will issue a building permit and this is required prior to any works commencing.
+Once approved, the local council will issue a building permit.
+This is required prior to any works commencing.